People’s experience of A&E getting far worse, report warns

 The CQC said people in A&E were more likely to report a negative experience if they were frail, disabled, if their visit lasted longer than four hours or if they had been to the same A&E for the same condition within the previous week.

-Dr Sean O’Kelly, CQC’s chief inspector of healthcare, said: “These latest survey responses demonstrate how escalating demand for urgent and emergency care is both impacting on patients’ experience and increasing staff pressures to unsustainable levels.
+Dr Sean O’Kelly, the CQC’s chief inspector of healthcare, said “staff are working extremely hard amidst challenging circumstances”, but added: “We cannot afford to ignore the long-term decline shown in relation to issues like waiting times, information provided when people leave to go home, access to pain relief and emotional support.”

-“Staff are working extremely hard amidst challenging circumstances.
-We see that reflected in these results, but also during our inspections and monitoring of services and in the discussions with clinicians in CQC’s emergency medicine specialist adviser forum.”
+Professor Kamila Hawthorne, chairwoman of the Royal College of GPs, said: “At present, demand for general practice services is exceeding its capacity.

-Dr O’Kelly added: “We cannot afford to ignore the long-term decline shown in relation to issues like waiting times, information provided when people leave to go home, access to pain relief and emotional support.”
+“When general practice is under pressure, and through no fault of hardworking GPs and their teams, patients are finding it difficult to access our care, this does reverberate across the NHS.